Numerical computation of the density of states of aperiodic multiscale Schr\"odinger operators: Numerical experiments

 For the sake of simplifying notation, we fix the band structure index $j$ and set $E(k,X) \coloneq E_j(k,X)$ in the following discussion.
 Let $P \subset \Omega^*\times \Omega$ be the set of the coordinates of the critical points of the band structures $(k,X)\mapsto E(k,X)$.
 For each $p \coloneq (k_0,X_0)\in P$, we have

 where

-Table~\ref{table:os_parameters} lists the calculated parameters for the critical points $1$ to $6$ labeled in Figure~\ref{fig:lower_bands}, where $\omega_p$ is defined in \eqref{os_energy_level} below.
-Note that $A_pC_p > 0$, so that these six critical points are either local minima or local maxima, and $B_p \approx 0$ for all these critical points. {Assuming for simplicity that $B_p$ vanishes, the symbol in the RHS of \eqref{eq:Morser} is a sum of a function of $\kappa$ and a function of $Y$, so that its Weyl quantization $\left(\kappa \mapsto -i \frac{d}{dx}, Y \mapsto \epsilon x \right)$, is explicit, given by
+\Cref{table:os_parameters} lists the calculated parameters for the critical points $1$ to $6$ labeled in \Cref{fig:lower_bands}, where $\omega_p$ is defined in \cref{os_energy_level} below.
+Note that $A_pC_p > 0$ {and $B_p \approx 0$ for all these critical points}, so that these six critical points are either local minima or local maxima. {Assuming for simplicity that $B_p$ vanishes, the symbol in the RHS of \cref{eq:Morser} is a sum of a function of $\kappa$ and a function of $Y$, so that its Weyl quantization $\left(\kappa \mapsto -i \frac{d}{dx}, Y \mapsto \epsilon x \right)$, is explicit, given by

 } This is a quantum harmonic oscillator whose $n$-th ($n \in \mathbb{N}$) eigenvalue is

 The harmonic approximation hence predicts a concentration of states at discrete energy levels at disregistries and momenta near {the energies of the critical points $p$}.
 We note that such spectra are sometimes referred to as ``flat bands'' in the physics literature, despite not precisely corresponding to a constant energy band arising from Bloch theory.
 Similar situations can be seen, e.g., in the incommensurate double-walled carbon nanotube continuum model in~\cite{dwcnt2015} and the tight-binding model for TMDs in~\cite{carr2020}.
 We note that the harmonic approximation predicts a collection of single flat bands, not the overlapping pair of flat bands seen in twisted bilayer graphene~\cite{bistritzer2011moire1}.
 Then the approximation of the regularized DoS at the energy $E$ near the critical value $E(p)$ is calculated by